For students who have access to the lab. This means that a member of the lab staff has:

 - Do not change global settings in the computer without changing them back or leaving a note about it.
 Unless you are sure what you are doing.

-- When you take something from the shelves (a book, headphones, VR devices) then put them back to the same place afterwards.
+- When you take something from the shelves (a book, headphones, VR devices) then put it back in the same place afterward.
 This is so that people can always easily find the right stuff they are looking for and so that there would not be arbitrary things on the workstations when the next student comes.

-- If you need some hardware, which is currently not available in the lab, then notify the member of the staff.
+- If you need some hardware that is currently not available in the lab, then notify the member of the staff.
 We might be able to get it for the lab if it is justified and has a reasonable cost.

-- If you have an emergency, then the phone numbers of the lab staff members is posted on one of the walls in the lab.
-When you have a general question, then e-mail the list or ask in our Discord server (link in the lab’s CGLearn interface).
+- If you have an emergency, then the phone numbers of the lab staff members are posted on the walls in the lab.
+When you have a general question, then e-mail the list or ask in our Discord server (invite in the lab’s CGLearn interface).

 Wireless HTC Vive Guide